mnichols08/colt-steele/the-linux-command-line-bootcamp/docs/section-04.md

-# Section 04: Gettion Help
+# Section 04: Getting Help

 All about getting help - finding documentation...